Hall of Fame

 CHRISTINE OHURUOGU - OLYMPIC HERO

 Represented Newham at the London Youth Games in both netball and athletics.
-One of the most successful British athletes of her generation, winning Commonwealth and World 400m gold before going on to win Olympic gold in Beijing in 2008 and Olympic silver at London 2012.
-Patron of the 2010 London Youth Games, she was inducted to the Hall of Fame in 2009.
+One of the most successful British athletes ever.
+She won Olympic 400m gold in 2008 and Olympic silver in 2012.
+She is the only British woman ever to win gold at two World Championships in 2007 and 2013.
+She was inducted to the Hall of Fame in 2009.

 JOHN REGIS - SPRINTING POWERHOUSE